-- Material may be added to chassis and suspension parts for reinforcement.
+- 1. Material may be added to chassis and suspension parts for reinforcement.
 The OEM for the model parts must be maintained.
 No material substitution allowed. - 2.
 OEM skid plate may be added for protection of sled bottoms and may not change the aerodynamics of the sled.
 Skid plate must be securely fastened. - 3.
-A rod may be placed in the roll on the edge of the running board. - 4.
+OEM fuel tank and OEM seat must be used without modification - 4.
+A rod may be placed in the roll on the edge of the running board. - 5.
 Windshield and windshield molding may be removed.
 (Clarification: If windshield is used, it must have safety edging in place at start of event.) - 6.
 The OEM fuel tank is the only tank that can be used for fuel supply.
 Lubricating tank may not be used as fuel tank.